-By 1514, a Brahmin named Gopi, who was an important official of the Gujarat Sultanate, convinced the traders to settle in Surat, which led to the development of this major trading center.
+By 1514, a Brahmin named Gopi, who was an important official of the Gujarat Sultanate, convinced the traders to settle in Surat, which led to the development of this major trading centre.

 To protect this city, the Sultanate built a wall, evidence of which can be found in the remains that are still present.
-During Mughal reign of Emperors Akbar, Jehangir and Shah-Jahan, this city rose to the stature of an important port for Mughal trading.
+During the Mughal reign of emperors Akbar, Jehangir and Shah Jahan, this city rose to the stature of an important port for Mughal trading.

 It became a commercial hub of India and an imperial mint was established here.
 Surat port became the departure place for the Mecca—bound Muslim pilgrims for Hajj.
 During the British period, the ships of East India Company started mooring in this port.

-Surat became a center of trade and also a transit point for all journeys in and out of India.
-Surat was one of India’s most prosperous cities till the British shifted their trade center to Bombay.
+Surat became a centre of trade and a transit point for all journeys in and out of India.
+Surat was one of India’s most prosperous cities till the British shifted their trade centre to Bombay.
 Then gradually Surat saw a decline in its glory.

-Parsi Agiari, Marjan Shami Roza, Chintamani Jain temple, Vir Narmad Saraswati Mandir, Gopi Talav and Nav Sa’id Masjid, Rander and Jama Masjid, Navsari, Bilimora, Udvada, Surat Castle are some important sites to visit in Surat.
+Parsi Agiari, Marjan Shami Roza, Chintamani Jain temple, Vir Narmad Saraswati Mandir, Gopi Talav and Nav Sa’id Masjid, Rander and Jama Masjid, Navsari, Bilimora, Udvada and Surat Castle are some important sites to visit in Surat.
 Beaches like Nargol, Dandi, Dumas, Suvali and Tithal are important beaches of Surat.

 It has also ranked fourth in a global study of fastest growing cities in the world.
 Due to these business aspects, this city is considered as the commercial capital of Gujarat.

-In 1901 Gujarati diamond cutters, shifted from East Africa to establish an indigenous industry here in their own country and after a successful commencement, Surat started exporting diamonds to US by 1970.
+In 1901, Gujarati diamond cutters shifted from East Africa to establish an indigenous industry in their own country; and after a successful commencement, Surat started exporting diamonds to US by 1970.
 Surat today, has established its name in the world diamond market and its future lies in finishing even more larger and costlier stones.

-Surat has Kosamba at the north and Billimora at the south, the river Tapti at the east and the Gulf of Cambay is at the west.
-The Surat district has Bharuch and Narmada districts at the North, Navsari and Dang districts at the South.
+Surat has Kosamba in the north and Bilimora in the south, the river Tapti in the east and the Gulf of Cambay is in the west.
+The Surat district has Bharuch and Narmada districts in the north, Navsari and Dang districts in the south.
 Gandhinagar is 284 km towards north from Surat.